 This course is aimed at electrical engineers or senior electrical tradespersons whose job function involves the design of explosion protected electrical systems and planning installations for potentially hazardous areas.

 The planning component of this course requires previous competency with the installation of explosive protected equipment while the design component requires a confirmation of prior competency with designing electrical systems and installations at AQF level 6 or equivalent.
 Sample pre-requisite units include (but are not limited to):

-- UEENEEM024A Install explosion-protected equipment and wiring systems - gas atmospheres OR
+- UEENEEM024A Install explosion-protected equipment and wiring systems - gas atmospheres

 - UEENEEG125A Plan electrical installations with an LV demand up to 400A per phase;